chinapedia/wikipedia.abstract.en/Page/Heapsort.md

 Example

 Let { 6, 5, 3, 1, 8, 7, 2, 4 } be the list that we want to sort from the smallest to the largest.
 (NOTE, for 'Building the Heap' step: Larger nodes don't stay below smaller node parents.
 They are swapped with parents, and then recursively checked if another swap is needed, to keep larger numbers above smaller numbers on the heap binary tree.)
-Heapsort-example.gif

   Heap                     newly added element   swap elements
   ------------------------ --------------------- ---------------